Xilinx/Vitis-AI/model_zoo/README.md

 | 9    | yolov3_bdd                 | dk_yolov3_bdd_288_512_53.7G                  | 14.27                           | 70.1                                   | 146.7                                  |
 | 10   | yolov3_voc                 | dk_yolov3_voc_416_416_65.42G                 | 9.46                           | 105.7                                   | 139.4                                |

+ ******************
-Note: For xilinx_u250_gen3x16_xdma_shell_3_1_202020_1 latest shell U250 xclbins, Alveo U250 board would be having only 3 DPUCADF8H kernels instead of 4, thereby the performance numbers for 1 Alveo U250 board with xilinx_u250_gen3x16_xdma_shell_3_1 shell xclbins would be 75% of the above reported performance numbers which is for 4 DPUCADF8H kernels.
+📌**Note:** When leveraging the most recent xilinx_u250_gen3x16_xdma_shell_3_1_202020_1 shell, the Alveo U250 xclbin will incorporate three DPUCADF8H kernels instead of four.
+The impact of this is that the image-per-second benchmarks for a single Alveo U250 board with the xilinx_u250_gen3x16_xdma_shell_3_1 shell will be 75% of the reported benchmark above.
+******************

 </details>

 ### Performance on Ultra96
-The performance number shown below was measured with the previous AI SDK v2.0.4 on Ultra96 v1.
+The performance benchmarks shown below were measured with the previous AI SDK v2.0.4 on Ultra96 v1.
+Xilinx no longer updates performance benchmarks for Vitis AI on the Ultra96.
+Please contact your local Avnet FAE with the specifics of the benchmark data that you require for your application.
-The Vitis platform of Ultra96 v2 has not been released yet.
-So the performance numbers are therefore not reported for this Model Zoo release.

 <details>
  <summary><b>Click here to view details</b></summary>

-The following table lists the performance number including end-to-end throughput and latency for each model on the `Ultra96` board with a `1 * B1600  @ 287MHz   V1.4.0` DPU configuration:
+The following table lists the performance benchmarks, including end-to-end throughput and latency, for each model on the `Ultra96` v1 board with a `1 * B1600  @ 287MHz V1.4.0` DPU configuration:

-**Note:** The original power supply of Ultra96 is not designed for high performance AI workload.
-The board may occasionally hang to run few models, When multi-thread is used.
-For such situations, `NA` is specified in the following table.
+**Note:** The power supply design of the Ultra96 is such that it is insufficient to support high performance AI workloads.
+The result of this is that the board may occasionally hang when leveraging multi-threaded processing of several of these models.
+In these cases `NA` is specified in the following table.

 | No\. | Model                          | Name                                                | E2E latency \(ms\) Thread num =1 | E2E throughput \-fps\(Single Thread\) | E2E throughput \-fps\(Multi Thread\) |